 Expat health insurance

-Expat health insurance typically offers more flexibility to access healthcare in a number of countries, and benefits such as repatriation or evacution, coverage for non-urgent issues abroad and direct payment for your treatment in any country.
+Expat health insurance typically offers more flexibility to access healthcare in a number of countries.
+It provides benefits such as repatriation or evacuation, coverage for non-urgent issues abroad and direct payment for your treatment in any country.
 You can read about the differences between local and international health insurance and how to choose the best expat health insurance

 Portugal’s health insurance scheme allows for residents to access healthcare services for free or at discounted costs.
-State healthcare is well subsidised but you will need to pay higher fees for some treatments and services, unless you fit into one of the following groups: low-income earners, students, children, patients with diabetes, people over 65 and pregnant women.
+State healthcare subsidies are widely available.
+However, you’ll need to pay higher fees for some treatments and services unless you fit into one of the following groups: low-income earners, students, children, patients with diabetes, people over 65 and pregnant women.
 The cost in total is thus your mandatory social security payments and the reduced cost of any treatment and medicines.

-If you take out private health insurance in Portugal instead, it can cost anything from a several hundred euros per year to a few thousand, depending on your personal circumstances.
-Most schemes will also come with an excess fee, which you’ll have to pay before making a claim with your insurance.
+If you take out private health insurance in Portugal, costs range from several hundred euros per year to thousands.
+Most schemes also come with an excess fee; you’ll have to pay this before making an insurance claim.
 In addition to individual policies, it is also possible to get private healthcare packages to cover your whole family.

-The cost of private health insurance varies depending on the level of coverage you choose and for where (in Portugal, Europe or worldwide), although families can usually get competitive rates.
+The cost of private health insurance varies depending on the level of coverage you choose and for where; families can usually get competitive rates.
 Many private insurance policies don’t cover outpatient costs, for example, family doctor visits or certain medicines, although you can increase your coverage to incorporate such factors.
 Most private insurance in Portugal will, however, typically cover the full costs of specialist or hospital treatments.
 Typically the higher the cost of private insurance, the more features and choice of doctors and hospitals will be available.

 Health insurance at the doctor

-Once you’ve registered at your local health centre, you should be able to book an appointment over the phone, in person, or online to see your assigned doctor.
-When visiting the doctor, Portugal’s health insurance scheme will cover most costs but you may need to make a payment towards the costs of the consultation, depending on your health insurance in Portugal (for example, low-income earners and pensioners pay less or nothing).
+After registering with your local health center, you can book appointments over the phone, in person, or online.
+When visiting the doctor, Portugal’s health insurance scheme covers most costs.
+However, you may need to pay the consultation costs, depending on your health insurance in Portugal.
+As an example, low-income earners and pensioners often pay less or nothing.

 Portugal boasts around 200 hospitals, around half of which are private.
-Unless you’re admitted in an emergency, you’ll need to be referred by your doctor to visit a specialist in a hospital (for example, if you need an X-ray or other treatments), otherwise it may not be covered by your health insurance in Portugal.
+Unless it’s an emergency, a visit to a specialist at a hospital requires a doctor’s referral; otherwise, it may not be covered by your health insurance in Portugal.
 How soon you get an appointment and where you will be treated can often depend on whether you’re covered by private health insurance in Portugal or are using the state system, which has long waiting times for some services.